openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Normalizes the `operand` tensor across batch and spatial dimensions, for each feature in the `feature_index` dimension and produces a `result` tensor.
-More formally, the semantics can be expressed using Python-like syntax as follows:
+Normalizes the `operand` tensor across all dimensions except for the `feature_index` dimension and produces a `result` tensor.
+More formally, this operation can be expressed as a decomposition to existing StableHLO operations using Python-like syntax as follows:

 ```python
 def batch_norm_inference(operand, scale, offset, mean, variance, epsilon, feature_index):